notbakaneko/keychain-demo/README.md

 ## Requirements
-run `pod install` to install UICKeyChainStore
+run `pod install` to install UICKeyChainStore.
 You will need to add the following App IDs to your Apple developer center profile
 - this.bundle.identifier.is
 - it.doesnt.matter.what